-The Worx WG521, available at Home Depot, is a handheld, corded electric model pumping out 800 cubic feet per minute with a maximum speed of 135 miles per hour.
+The Worx WG520, available at Amazon, is a handheld, corded electric model pumping out 600 cubic feet per minute with a maximum speed of 115 miles per hour.

-Weighing in at just under seven pounds, this handheld blower features a variable speed control from 420 to 800 CFM, and a hyper-stream air nozzle attachment for focused airflow to help you move stubborn debris or compacted, wet leaves.
+Weighing in at just over six pounds, this handheld blower features a variable speed control from 320 to 600 CFM, and a hyper-stream air nozzle attachment for focused airflow to help you move stubborn debris or compacted, wet leaves.

 The turbine fan technology and powerful 12-amp motor will make short work of your fall yard cleanup.
 And with a 50 decibel noise rating, it won’t drive your neighbors too crazy.

-It ships with 100-feet-long electrical cord, and the handy cord retainer prevents you from tripping over it while you work.
+It ships with or without a 100-feet-long electrical cord, and the handy cord retainer prevents you from tripping over it while you work.
 You can increase your reach with an outdoor-rated 12 or 14 gauge extension cord, if desired.

 The air inlet is on the back of the unit, so you’ll need to hold it to the side and keep loose clothing out of the way.
 The softgrip handle feels comfortable in the hand.